Bee-Mar/mmpm/README.md

 Note: the Environment Variables setup is **extremely** important.

+## Creating Issues

-Consult the Wiki before posting any issues.
+Consult the Wiki before posting any issues, and use one of the provided templates (if possible) when filing an issue.

 For any bugs encountered, examine the log files by running `mmpm log`.
 If creating a GitHub issue is needed, use one of the issue templates, and please attach the log files, your `config.js`, and provide what steps can be take to reproduce the bug.
 You can create a ZIP archive of the MMPM log files files through the Control Center of the GUI, or by running `mmpm log --zip` through the CLI.
+If for some reason you cannot access `mmpm log --zip`, you can find the files in `~/.config/mmpm/log` and `/var/log/nginx`.
+All log files for MMPM in `/var/log/nginx` will be prefixed with either `mmpm-access` or `mmpm-error`.

 ## GUI Preview